StefanIordache/Smart-Spending-Savings/README.md

-# README - Smart Spending & Saving
+# README - Smart Spending & Savings

 Those are the necessary steps to get the application up and running.